Hatch-22 - Simple Ship Doors

 - Each hatch marker counts as a ship module.
 I've upgraded the ship module build limit from 130 to 200 to compensate for the extra hatch modules.
 If you want more, there are other mods for that.
 Just put them lower (after) in your load order.

-- The new ladder hatch blockers work, but some habs may not connect automatically (vanilla pathing) once you put a ladder blocker on them.
-The solution is to also connect a hatch marker to them.
+- Some habs may not connect automatically (vanilla pathing) once you put a ladder blocker on them.
+The solution is to also connect a hatch marker so the game knows where you want the door.

 COMPATIBILITY